Posted on May 11, 2020

 Gloves and wrist rests

 Long gaming sessions can leave your hands and wrists feeling tired, achy and in the worst-case scenarios, really sore.
 There are quite a few options to help alleviate the symptoms and let players keep going in their games for longer.
 These include compression gloves and wrist rests.
-The former cover the wrists and hands to support the muscles and tendons, but keep the fingers free to play.
+The former cover the wrists and hands to support the muscles and tendons, but keep the fingers free to play slots for money.
 A wrist rest is a softly padded support that you place in front of the keyboard and mouse.
 This makes it easier and more comfortable to hold your hands and wrists in the correct position for using the tools to play your games.